 Introduction

 Umbilical cord blood (UCB) is collected from the umbilical vein after the delivery of a newborn and is rich in hematopoietic stem cells.
-UCB is often cryopreserved by cord blood banks with the appropriate qualifications.
-It is widely used in hematopoietic stem cell transplantation (HSCT) to treat hematologic diseases such as leukemia and lymphoma[1,2].
-Additionally, due to its excellent differentiation potential, UCB has gained increasing attention in regenerative medicine, with applications in the treatment of non-hematologic diseases, including cerebral palsy, autism, diabetes, and retinal diseases.
+UCB is often cryopreserved by qualified cord blood banks and is widely used in hematopoietic stem cell transplantation to treat hematologic diseases such as leukemia and lymphoma[1,2].
+In addition, due to its excellent differentiation potential, UCB is gaining increasing attention in regenerative medicine, with applications in the treatment of non-hematologic diseases, including cerebral palsy, autism, diabetes, and retinal diseases.
 Its immunomodulatory functions also demonstrate potential value in autoimmune and inflammatory diseases[3–9].

-However, the storage and application of UCB are limited by quality issues.
-Studies have shown that a significant proportion of UCB samples are discarded due to quality failures.
-For example, in the Milan UCB Bank, 56% of the 3,842 samples collected between 1997 and 1998 were not stored, with 32.3% discarded due to insufficient cell count or positive virus screening results[10].
-Domestic studies have also shown that the eligibility rate for UCB storage in Liaoning Province was only 35.6% between 2009 and 2011, with 65.1% discarded due to insufficient total nucleated cell (TNC) count[11].
-TNC and CD34+ cell counts are key indicators for successful transplantation and important criteria for UCB quality assessment[12,13].
-Recent studies have focused on optimizing umbilical UCB preservation techniques.
-Notably, Cheng[14] et al. systematically elucidated the functional evolution of cryopreserved UCB over 20 years, providing critical theoretical support for long-term clinical preservation.
+However, UCB storage and application are limited by quality issues, and a significant proportion of UCB samples are discarded due to quality failures.
+For example, in the Milano Cord Blood Bank, 56% of the 3,842 samples collected between 1997 and 1998 were not stored, with 32.3% discarded due to insufficient cell counts or positive virus screening results[10].
+A Chinese study found that the qualification rate for UCB storage in Liaoning Province was only 35.6% between 2009 and 2011 and that 65.1% were discarded due to insufficient total nucleated cell (TNC) counts[11].
+TNC and CD34+ cell counts are key indicators of successful transplantation and important criteria for UCB quality assessment[12,13].
+Recent studies have focused on optimizing UCB preservation techniques.
+Notably, Cheng et al.[14] systematically elucidated the functional evolution of cryopreserved UCB over 20 years, providing critical theoretical support for long-term clinical preservation.
 Quality issues not only lead to resource wastage but also impact public willingness to donate.
-Therefore, improving the quality of UCB is essential.
+Therefore, it is essential to improve the quality of UCB.

-It is difficult to evaluate the quality of UCB units using a single indicator or a one-time assessment.
-In UCB quality prediction studies, logistic regression models are commonly used, typically constructing predictive equations through regression coefficients and presenting results using visual tools such as forest plots.
-In recent years, nomograms have been widely applied in clinical event probability prediction due to their intuitiveness and interpretability, aiding in stratified management and decision optimization.
-However, most studies only conduct internal validation, lacking external validation, which affects the model's generalizability.
-In this study, we constructed a training set and an external validation set, based on data from a public cord blood bank in China.
-The study analyzed key variables affecting UCB quality from obstetric factors and developed a predictive nomogram model.
-The model's performance was evaluated through external validation, aiming to enhance the accuracy of UCB quality screening and provide scientific evidence for the optimized use of UCB resources.
+Evaluation of the quality of UCB units using a single indicator or a one-time assessment is difficult.
+Logistic regression models are commonly used in UCB quality prediction studies, typically constructing predictive equations through regression coefficients and presenting results using visual tools such as forest plots.
+In recent years, nomograms have been widely applied in clinical event probability prediction due to their intuitiveness and interpretability, which aid in stratified management and decision optimization.
+However, most studies conduct internal validation alone, without external validation, which affects model generalizability.
+Accordingly, in the present study, we used data from a public cord blood bank in China to construct a training set and an external validation set in order to analyze key obstetric factors affecting UCB quality and develop a predictive nomogram model.
+Model performance was evaluated through external validation.
+Our aim was to enhance the accuracy of UCB quality screening and provide scientific evidence for the optimized use of UCB resources.

 Methods